 - IEA member events and committee meetings provide exclusive opportunities for collaboration and networking.

 Our unique membership composition of industrial environmental compliance professionals combined with expert environmental consulting firms provides a wealth of knowledge and valuable networking and professional development opportunities.
 For a list of full member benefits, see here.

 Industry dues are $6,000 annually and full membership is reserved for manufacturing companies with a history of strong environmental compliance.
 The IEA protects its members and preserves its influence by insisting on this as a matter of policy.
 Additional membership options exist for companies related to the manufacturing industry, including Associate Memberships, Small Business Memberships, and Student Memberships.
 Space is limited.
-Learn more by contacting Carly Keen, Membership & Communications Coordinator.
+Learn more by contacting Joelle Burila, Membership & Communications Coordinator.

 In addition, the IEA pursues Collaborating Partnerships with complimentary organizations and individuals in the region and statewide to maintain open communication channels and shared knowledge.

 - Callaway Golf

 - Chevron Corporation

 - Cobham Defense Electronics

 - CP Kelco

 - Dexcom, Inc.